maybe-surf/cse15l-lab-reports/lab1.md

 ## Remotely connecting

 * In order to connect to a remote server, we first need to install [Git](https://gitforwindows.org/).
 * After succesfully installing Git we can switch to Bash terminal in VSCode.
-To do so, press 'Ctrl + Shift + P' in VSCode and then select 'Terminal: Select Default Profile'
+To do so, press `Ctrl + Shift + P` in VSCode and then select `Terminal: Select Default Profile`
 ![Image](Bash.png)
 * The next step is to connect to the UCSD remote server used for this class.
-The command for that is 'ssh cs15lwi23zz@ieng6.ucsd.edu' where zz should be replaced with the letters in your course-specific account (not to be confused with your ucsd email).
+The command for that is `ssh cs15lwi23zz@ieng6.ucsd.edu` where zz should be replaced with the letters in your course-specific account (not to be confused with your ucsd email).
 If everything worked properly, your the terminal should look something like this:
 * ![Image](Remote.png)

 <details><summary>Possible issues</summary>